umigv/sensors-onboarding/README.md

 - Make sure you always run `colcon` commands from the root directory of your workspace, e.g. `~/ws`.
 Don't run them from subdirectories like `~/ws/src`!
 - To test with RViz, make sure you set the fixed frame to `bno055` in the RViz settings
 - If you are on Mac, you probably won't be able to test your code by plugging in an IMU directly since Mac doesn't allow USB passthrough to Docker containers eassily.
-When you need to test your code, push your code to a fork and test it on a team computer running Linux as follows:
+When you need to test your code, push your code to a fork and test it on a team computer running Linux as detailed in the following section

+## Running on Team Computers

+If you are on Mac or just want to test with a more robust native Linux/ROS setup, follow the instructions below to get your code onto a team computer:

+- Run everything below **outside of your ROS container** but in your Unix environment (e.g. inside WSL on Windows, inside your reguolar terminal on Mac)
+- If you don't already have SSH keys set one up by following [these instructions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh)
 - On Github, fork the `sensors-onboarding` repo by clicking the Fork button in the upper right corner
-  - Once you've forked the repository, click the green Code dropdown and copy the link to your forked repository
+- Once you've forked the repository, click the green Code dropdown and copy the **SSH link** to your forked repository (should look like `git@github.com:username/sensors-onboarding`)
 - Open your `sensors-onboarding` repo on your local machine and enter the following commands:
   - `git remote remove origin`
   - `git remote add origin [link to your fork here]`
   - `git remote add upstream https://github.com/umigv/sensors-onboarding.git`
+- Fetch the new origin data with `git fetch origin`
 - Set your `main` branch to track your fork instead of the original repository with `git branch main -u origin/main`
 - Push your code with `git push`
-  - On the team laptop, pull your code to the workspace inside the folder with your name in `~/sensors` (e.g. `cd ~/sensors/[your name here]/ws/src`) with `git clone [link to your fork here]`
+- On the team laptop, pull your code into the workspace inside the folder with your name in `~/sensors` (e.g. `cd ~/sensors/[your name here]/ws/src`) with `git clone [link to your fork here]`
 - You can use the ROS helper functions I've written as follows:
   - `rosup [your name here]` - installs the dependencies needed for your ROS workspace (will need a password that one of the leads can tell you)
   - `rosbuild [your name here]` - builds your ROS workspace
   - `rossrc [your name here]` - sources `install/setup.bash` in your ROS workspace
 - For more information on forks, check [this page](https://docs.github.com/en/get-started/quickstart/fork-a-repo)

 ## Timeline